-I love fall.
-The beauty of the changing leaves, the comfortable weather and the anticipation of the holiday season.
-My kids start early trying to decide on the perfect Halloween costume, and we look forward to the family outings to pick the perfect pumpkin to decorate.
 What I dislike is this is also the time of year where the candy bowl begins to overflow.
-From now until Easter each month seems to bring a new event to add to the sweet treats.
+From now until Easter, each month seems to bring a new event to add to the sweet treats.
 Although many people are now offering non-food ‘treats’ to the little goblins, most kids come back from a night of trick-or-treat with enough candy to last them the entire year.
-How do you balance celebrating the holiday while not overdoing it?

-1. If door to door trick-or-treats is not your thing, plan a costume party!
-Fun fall snacks like popcorn and dried cranberries, apples and spooky themed snacks can be served while kids are enjoying activities like pumpkin painting and pin the wart on the witch.
+Fun fall snacks like popcorn and dried cranberries, apples, and spooky themed snacks can be served while kids are enjoying activities like pumpkin painting and pin the wart on the witch.
 Roasting pumpkin seeds and trying different toppings (sweet, salty, savory) is always fun and are great leftover for snacks and salads.
 Baked or canned pumpkin with yogurt and cinnamon makes a delicious smoothie or sundae.

-3. It is tempting to get out the door while it is light but make sure you eat a good meal before heading down the street so your little monster is really just dressed as one and not behaving like one!
-This may also help cut down on sneaking treats while the collecting is still in progress.
+Not only will this keep your little monster who is really just dressed as one from not behaving like one, but it may also help cut down on sneaking treats along the way.
 Agree ahead of time on how many pieces of candy they can choose from their loot once they get home.

-4. I like to have my kids choose their favorite candies and donate the rest.
 Our local dentist will take trade in candy for money or small prizes and send it to soldiers.
-Another idea is to use it for crafts – it is tougher to eat the candy once it is glued to a posterboard.
-Take advantage of the learning opportunity to have kids count and sort into colors, shapes and sizes.
+Another idea is to use it for crafts – it is tougher to eat the candy once it is glued to a poster board.
+Take advantage of the learning opportunity to have kids count and sort into colors, shapes, and sizes.
 Use the fun fall colors to make a Thanksgiving masterpiece, and save the rest to use as decorations on your winter gingerbread house.

-6. Finally, get out and enjoy the season!
 Take a walk before the big night to explore the fall colors and decorations.
 Head back out in the days after Halloween to greet your neighbors before the cold weather comes.
 A little bump in activity can help to moderate the effects of candy calories.
-With a little planning ahead these tricks on treats can make Halloween not quite so scary!
+With a little planning ahead, these tricks on treats can make Halloween not quite so scary!